hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 machines.
 In this sample these will all run on your computer.
 So your computer needs enough strength to support all this load.

-On a Mac, this sample has been validated on a 4 core machine with 16GB of RAM.
+This sample has been validated on a 4 core machine with 16GB of RAM, and this was borderline for performance.
+It worked but slowly.

-XXX Windows XXX Want to know what size of machine this works on

-If you've less than this, it might just work or everything might grind to a halt as your machine starts swapping.
+If you have less power than this, it's unlikely to work for you, your machine will start swapping and grind to a halt.

 ## Hazelcast concepts